cwiegert/Klipper-Autotune-Neptune-Base/README.md

 from . import tmc
 ```
 ## 4) Putting all the config and stepper motor run time files in place
-  download [Link Text](
+  download [Stepper Motor config](https://github.com/cwiegert/Klipper-Autotune-Neptune-Base/blob/main/Config%20files/Neptune4Stock_tmc.cfg) to your computer, you will use Fluidd to upload to your configurations directory on the machine.

  ### Log into the FLUIDD ui and navigate to the Configuration Screen
-  -  Click the + button in the configuration Files section
+  -  Click the + button in the configuration Files section followed by **Upload a file**
-  -  Upload a file
   -  select the Neptune4Stock_tmc.cfg file to upload
   -  Open your printer.cfg
   -  at the top of the file, add